FossHackSHN/SahaYaatri/README.md

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.
 ```

-This README provides an overview of the project, instructions for installation, usage examples, guidelines for contributing, and specifies the GNU GPL 3 license.